GE trumpets 40-year jet engine venture to bolster Alstom bid

-PARIS (Reuters) - As General Electric (GE.N) tries to convince French leaders to back its offer to rescue engineering firm Alstom (ALSO.PA), it hopes that three letters will convince them of its good will: CFM.
+PARIS, April 29 (Reuters) - As General Electric tries to convince French leaders to back its offer to rescue engineering firm Alstom, it hopes that three letters will convince them of its good will: CFM.

 The initials mask a successful U.S.-French venture that will soon mark 40 years making jet engines.

-Co-owned by GE and Snecma, a unit of French aerospace group Safran (SAF.PA), CFM has grown from a risky attempt to break into new civil markets into an aviation powerhouse with 26,000 units sold and a CFM-powered jet taking off every two seconds.
+Co-owned by GE and Snecma, a unit of French aerospace group Safran, CFM has grown from a risky attempt to break into new civil markets into an aviation powerhouse with 26,000 units sold and a CFM-powered jet taking off every two seconds.

 General Electric Chief Executive Jeff Immelt brought up the engine supplier during a meeting with French President Francois Hollande to press GE’s $13 billion offer on Monday, a person with knowledge of the discussions said.